bucketeer-io/bucketeer-docs/docs/feature-flags/index.md

 The [Testing with flags](../feature-flags/testing-with-flags) will cover the three components used to perform tests on the Bucketeer system:

-- [Goals](../feature-flags/goals): Discover how to define goals for your feature flag experiments to measure their success.
+- [Goals](../feature-flags/testing-with-flags/goals): Discover how to define goals for your feature flag experiments to measure their success.
-- [Experiments](../feature-flags/experiments): Learn how to set up and run experiments using feature flags to test hypotheses and gather insights.
+- [Experiments](../feature-flags/testing-with-flags/experiments): Learn how to set up and run experiments using feature flags to test hypotheses and gather insights.
-- [Using Experiments](../feature-flags/using-experiments): Explore best practices and techniques for effectively utilizing experiments in your development process.
+- [Experiments results](../feature-flags/testing-with-flags/experiment-results): Explore best practices and techniques for effectively utilizing experiments in your development process.